YatFungLoo/Search-Trees-in-Cpp/README.md

 ## Note On Following Implementation
 The following traversal are not considered as depth-first-search algorithm but rather just traversal, they are done using recursion, meaning the call stack is used instead.

-> Proper depth-first-search algorithm should implemented with stack.
-While breadth-first-search are implemented using queue.
+> Depth-first-search algorithm should implemented with stack.
+While breadth-first-search should be implemented using queue.

 ## In-order Traversal
 Instructions: